Quinn-Codes/QuinnsBetterNoteblocks/README.md

 A vanilla friendly datapack/resourcepack that adds better functionality to noteblocks in Vanilla minecraft, such as noteblock editing tools, more octaves, etc.

 If you've ever tried to make a jingle or a song using noteblocks but gave up because Minecraft's noteblocks can't pitch high or low enough, this project is for you!
-While vanilla Minecraft only supports 2 octaves, QuinnsBetterNoteblocks adds support for 9 octaves, which is more than enough to create any song!
+While vanilla Minecraft only supports 2 octaves, Quinn's Better Noteblocks adds support for 9 octaves, which is more than enough to create any song!
 This pack is fully vanilla-friendly and only requires the installation of a resourcepack and a datapack.

+## Demo

 |                |Vanilla Minecraft              |QuinnsBetterNoteblocks       |
 |----------------|-------------------------------|-----------------------------|